Name: Kiley Josey Degree: Multimedia Journalism Expected Graduation Date: May 2018

 Kiley works for “Pete’s Corner,” a show that airs on OState TV, and is her favorite project.
 Every week, she creates a story that pertains to the theme of the show.
 Although it can be a lot of work, Kiley enjoys and loves being a part it.

 This previous summer, Kiley lived in Austin, Texas, while she interned for internet show and podcast, Philosophy Live.
-Kiley produced the show and created content for its website with graphic design.
+Kiley produced the show and, using her graphic design skills, created content for its website.
 While she loved her internship and living in Austin, she sees herself editing for television or movies after college.

 If she could advise her freshman self, she would never take less than 15 credit hours a semester.
 “Pack it in while it’s easy in the beginning,” Kiley said.